CertusGroup/ciutshi/docs/source/appendix_a.md

 These are questions associated with version control for a data asset.
 It is highly recommended that you collect all essential elements if possible in the course of version control practices.

-*

-#### GitFlow
+* Who owns the repositories associated with the data project?
+* Who has access to the repositories?
+* Who are the reviews of repository activities?
+* Who are the contributors to each repository?
+* What vendors are used to facilitate VCS tasks?
+* Where are VCS tasks being conducted?
+* What is the project name?
+* What are the repository names?
+* What workflow model and schemes were used?
+* What tags were applied to each repository?
+* How is review of each repository handled?
+* Where are artifacts associated with the repositories stored and managed?
+* Where are the documents associated with the repository and source code stored and managed?
+* What migration are associated with this repository?

-#### Process
+#### GitFlow Process

+There are several things to consider when setting up a repository for source code and documentation.
+These are a few of those consideration to establish ahead of linking VCS to TMS and other data operations practices:

-Repository naming convention?
+* What is the repository naming convention?
-  project digraph + tool name
+  * Is there a `project digraph + tool name` convention or something else?
-Readme template
-  title
-  description
-  installation
-  use limitations
-docs
-  sphinx
-wiki
-issues
-license
-contributing
-  GitFlow
-  peer/mob coding
+* Do you have a standard Readme template to capture essential elements of information?
+  * Title
+  * Description
+  * Installation instructions
+  * Usage instructions and limitations
+* Do you have a `docs` directory convention?
+  * Are you using Sphinx or another static site generator?
+* Is there a Wiki in or connected to the repository?
+* How are source code and documentation issues tracked?
+* What license model is being used for the source code?
+* Are there contribution guidelines for members of the project?
+  * Is there instructions for member on workflow practices?
+  * Is peer or mob coding practices used?
+If so, how?

 #### Repository Template

-Goal is maximum reuse of well-documented code and methods.
+The goal of using a standard repository template is maximum reuse of well-documented code and methods.

-from the top of the repository
+An example of this template is as follows (from the top of the repository):

 * .gitignore
 * README.md